crescolincs/robotics/content/_index.md

     **Food manufacturing robotics and automation:** The University of Lincoln’s National Centre for Food Manufacturing works closely with the food manufacturing sector to improve productivity, traceability and sustainability throughout the supply chain.

-    **Wareh**

-    **ouse logistics:** The Lincoln Centre for Autonomous Systems (L-CAS) has collaborated with companies including Hikrobot to automate warehouse processes, bringing improved accuracy, productivity and traceability.
+    **Warehouse logistics:** The Lincoln Centre for Autonomous Systems (L-CAS) has collaborated with companies including Hikrobot to automate warehouse processes, bringing improved accuracy, productivity and traceability.

     **Defence & security:** Lincolnshire is a UK centre of excellence for defence and security technologies.
 Industry and academia have collaborated closely in areas including ISTAR, AI and robotics, including RCVs for hostile environments.